 I gave my daughter up for adoption almost thirteen years ago and she is now ready to meet.
 I have no clue how to respond to her questions.
 Please help.
 I am so scared I might mess this all up. – E.

 Your fears are totally normal!
 Don’t worry–you will not mess anything up.
 Most adoptees want to meet their birth parents out of curiosity.
 For many it satisfies the need to just see you and know you are a real person.
 While she will almost certainly have questions, it’s unlikely that her goal is to be confrontational.
-Think about the meeting as an opportunity for you to share your story with her.
+Think about meeting your adopted child as an opportunity for you to share your story with her.
 It’s also an opportunity for her to ask questions about her biological family, something you two can really connect over.

 Before you meet, think about the questions you want to ask her.
 She may appreciate that you are interested in her and that you want to get to know her as a person.

 Consider bringing pictures of extended family to the visit.
 She might really enjoy seeing photos of you when you were her age, photos when you were a baby, with friends, celebrating holidays or doing the activities that you enjoyed as a kid.
 Photos can be a nice icebreaker and provide opportunities for conversation.

 When she asks questions, my advice is that you be as honest as you comfortably can be.
 If you aren’t sure how to answer something tell her so.
 Be straightforward and be yourself.
 Don’t worry too much about how she will react.
 Let her know that you want to think about it and share your thoughts the next time you connect.
 If you’re really nervous, consider getting some counseling before the meeting.
 Another option is to meet with a counselor together.